Ecwid/ecwid-api-docs/includes/_products.md

 inStock | boolean | `true` to get only products in stock, `false` to get out of stock products field{attributeName} | string | Filter by product attribute values.
 Format: field{attributeName}=param[,param], where "attributeName" is the attribute name and "param" is the attribute value.
 You can place several values separated by comma.
 In that case values will be connected through logical "OR", and if the product has at least one of them it will get to the search results.
 Example:<br /> `fieldBrand=Apple&fieldCapacity=32GB,64GB` field{attributeId} | string | Filter by product attribute values.
 Works the same as the filter by `field{attributeName}` but attribute IDs are used instead of attribute names.
-This way is insensitive to attributes renaming. sku | string | Product or combination SKU.
+This way is insensitive to attributes renaming. sku | string | Product or variation SKU.
 Ecwid will return details of a product containing that SKU, if SKU value is an exact match.
 If SKU is specified, other search parameters are ignored, except for product ID. productId | number | Internal Ecwid product ID or multiple productIds separated by a comma.
 If this field is specified, other search parameters are ignored. baseUrl | string | Storefront URL for Ecwid to use when returning product URLs in the `url` field.
 If not specified, Ecwid will use the storefront URL specified in the [store settings](#get-store-profile) cleanUrls | boolean | If `true`, Ecwid will return the SEO-friendly clean URL (without hash `'#'`) in the `url` field.
 If `false`, Ecwid will return URL in the old format (with hash `'#'`).
 We recommend using `true` value if merchant's website supports clean [SEO-friendly URL feature](#seo-friendly-urls)